-There are only three certainties in life: death, taxes, and natural disasters.
+There are only three certainties in life: death, taxes, and natural disaster.

 Seriously.
 There may not be a single state in the U.S. that remains unaffected by Mother Nature year-round.
 From hurricanes in the Southeast to earthquakes and forest fires on the West Coast, landslides in the Pacific Northwest and tornadoes in the Midwest, every region is impacted by severe weather-related hardship.